Fix: a station with no pathways.txt

 Authoritative rule

-The GTFS Validator does not flag this, so the expectation comes from the field's definition in the GTFS Schedule reference.
+The linked GTFS Schedule reference defines the field or data this scorecard finding checks.
 Read the relevant GTFS Schedule reference section. (opens on an external site)

 After you republish